diegugawa/miniconda-jupyter/README.md

 > Use this script if you want to have a clean installation of Miniconda _with or without_ Docker.

 1. The first script available in this repository is called `install_miniconda.sh`.
 This script allows you to install miniconda in Linux or MacOS.
-It uses the file "requirements.txt" to install the packages during the miniconda installation for jupyterhub or jupyterlab.
     ```bash

     Usage: `bash install_miniconda.sh`
     Use "bash install_miniconda.sh --help" for more information.

     Description: Install miniconda from source.

-    Required:
-    REQUIREMENTS_FILE    The file to install the packages during the miniconda installation for jupyterhub or jupyterlab
-                         Default is "requirements.txt" located in the folder where this script is running IF you are running this script _on it's own_

     Optional environment variables:
     MINICONDA_VERSION    The version of miniconda that is going to be installed.